oracle-livelabs/security/blockchain-table-new/blockchain-flashback/blockchain-flashback.md

     - Transaction Control Row Version Table (TCRV): Named SYS\_FBA\_TCRV\_{RANDOM\_OBJECT\_ID}, this table tracks the current row versions.

 - List All Blockchain Tables:
-  To view all blockchain tables in the database, execute:
+  To view all blockchain tables that you can access in the database, execute:
   ```
   <copy>
     select * from all_blockchain_tables;